NATO Parliamentary Assembly

 - to assist in the development of parliamentary democracy throughout the Euro-Atlantic area by integrating parliamentarians from non-member countries into the Assembly’s work;

-- to assist directly those parliaments of countries actively seeking Alliance membership;
+- to assist parliaments of countries actively seeking Alliance membership;

-- to increase cooperation with countries which seek closer relations with NATO rather than membership, including those of the Caucasus and the Mediterranean regions;
+- to increase cooperation with countries that seek closer relations with NATO rather than membership;

 - to assist in the development of parliamentary mechanisms, practices and know-how essential for the effective democratic control of armed forces.

-The NATO-PA is made up of 260 delegates from the 29 NATO member countries.
+The NATO PA is made up of 269 delegates from the 30 NATO member countries.
 Each delegation is based on the country's size and reflects the political composition of the parliament, therefore representing a broad spectrum of political opinion.
 Delegates are nominated by their parliaments according to their national procedures.

-In addition to these NATO-country delegates, delegates from 13 associate countries, four Mediterranean associate countries, as well as observers from eight other countries take part in its activities.
+In addition to these NATO country delegates, delegates from 11 associate countries, four Mediterranean associate countries, as well as observers from eight other countries take part in its activities.

-Inter-parliamentary assemblies such as the OSCE Parliamentary Assembly, the Council of Europe Parliamentary Assembly and the Western European Union Assembly also send delegations.
+Inter-parliamentary assemblies such as the Organization for Security and Co-operation in Europe Parliamentary Assembly, the Council of Europe Parliamentary Assembly and the Western European Union Assembly also send delegations.

-The European Parliament is entitled to send ten delegates to Assembly Sessions and can participate in most committee and sub-committee activities.
+The European Parliament is entitled to send 10 delegates to Assembly Sessions and can participate in most committee and sub-committee activities.

-The subcommittees meet several times a year on fact-finding missions designed to gather information for sub-committee and committee reports.
+There are several sub-committees, which meet during the year on fact-finding missions designed to gather information for sub-committee and committee reports.
 Sub-committee reports, like those produced directly for the committees, are amended and adopted by majority vote in the committees.
 Each year, the NATO PA typically holds approximately 40 activities.
-These include two Plenary Sessions, a Standing Committee meeting, three to four Rose-Roth Seminars, two Mediterranean Seminars, sixteen sub-committee meetings and a variety of other meetings.
+These include Plenary Sessions, a Standing Committee meeting, several Rose-Roth Seminars, Mediterranean Seminars, sub-committee meetings and a variety of other meetings.

 The NATO PA is headed by a President, who is a parliamentarian from a NATO member country.
-The headquarters of the Assembly comprises an International Secretariat of approximately 30 people based in Brussels, Belgium and is overseen by a Secretary General.
-The International Secretariat performs a dual function: on the one hand, it conducts much of the research and analysis necessary for the substantive output of the Assembly's committees, and on the other, it provides the administrative support required to organise sessions, seminars, committee meetings, and other Assembly activities.
+The headquarters of the Assembly comprises a small International Secretariat based in Brussels, Belgium and is overseen by a Secretary General.
+The International Secretariat performs a dual function: on the one hand, it conducts much of the research and analysis necessary for the substantive output of the Assembly's committees, and on the other hand, it provides the administrative support required to organise sessions, seminars, committee meetings, and other Assembly activities.

 The idea to engage parliamentarians in transatlantic issues first emerged in the early 1950s and took shape with the creation of an annual conference of NATO parliamentarians in 1955.
 The Assembly’s creation reflected a desire on the part of legislators to give substance to the premise of the Washington Treaty that NATO was the practical expression of a fundamentally political transatlantic alliance of democracies.